 At Joie de Vivre, we've found Maslow's pyramid to be a helpful tool to focus on the needs of our customers.
 What do you expect from a hotel experience?
 It probably depends on a variety of influences that helped you choose that particular hotel.
-If you read a great review of the hotel in Travel & Leisure or friends raved about their experience there, you are likely to have heightened expectations.
-Similarly, the marketing materials-the Web site, a brochure, a salesperson-can influence your perception of what you're going to receive.
+If you read a great review of the hotel in Travel & Leisure or friends raved about their experience on Facebook, you are likely to have heightened expectations.
+Similarly, the marketing materials-the website, a blog post, a salesperson-can influence your perception of what you're going to receive.
 And of course, the price you pay is a big determinant of what value you expect to experience from your purchase.